CORN ON THE COB In The Oven In Foil

-Corn on the Cob in the Oven in Foil
+corn on the cob in the oven in foil

 This recipe for cooking corn on the cob in the oven in foil is the absolute simplest way to cook AND prepare it as a side vegetable.
 And cleanup is a breeze.
 This is part of our Vegetables.
-Sides, Holidays, Christmas, & Thanksgiving categories.
+Side Dishes, Holidays, Christmas, & Thanksgiving categories.
 Also, this recipe is listed on our Christmas Dinner Meals and Holiday Dinner Suggestions articles.
 You can also cook these corn on the cob on the grill.

 The easiest way to cook corn on the cob is in the oven.
 There's no pot, no boiling water to drain, and it can remain in the oven awhile to stay warm until the rest of dinner is ready.
 Lots of extra options are shown here too.